Mokayed/UFOEXAM/ReadME.md

   <p>As seen, the response from SOAP is made in XML format, and this is something that cannot be changed in SOAP.
 In REST there is more data-format opportunities to choose.
 As seen we went for JSON.
 As a result of it being JSON the resposne became much smaller than the envelope response</p>

 <h4>3.
-The SOAP WSDL File<sup>4</sup></h4>
+The SOAP WSDL File</h4>

-<p>SOAP endpoints are connected to the url of the WSDL file.
+<p>SOAP endpoints are connected to the url of the WSDL file<sup>4</sup>.
 Our file ended up having 193 XML lines.
 Although we liked the idea of having requests/responses well structured as they are in WSDL, we felt forced because of the required XML data type, and as a result the file became verbose.
 In REST there is no WSDL file because of it being relied upon HTTP standard.</p>

 <h4>4.
-Endpoints<sup>5,6<sup></h4>
+Endpoints</h4>

 <img src="./RESTCustomerEndpoint.png">
 <img src="./RESTNamePathVariable.png">
 <img src="./RESTCustomerNameBrowser.png" height="75">
-<figcaption><li>Endpoint for showing customer name and further details in REST.
+<figcaption><li>Endpoint for showing customer name and further details in REST<sup>5</sup>.
 Also the endpoint is accesible through a browser</li></figcaption>

 <img src="./SOAPDepositEndpoint.png">
-<figcaption><li>Endpoint for deposit request in SOAP, which can only be referred to from the WSDL path</li></figcaption>
+<figcaption><li>Endpoint for deposit request in SOAP<sup>6</sup>, which can only be referred to from the WSDL path</li></figcaption>
 <p>
 <p>As seen, the REST implementation of the endpoints are simple, however in SOAP you need to make both a request and response endpoint which ends up being alot of code.</p>